 The Exercises mostly end up in your Journal.
 They are not graded and are private, unless the writer wants to share them.
 Spelling, grammar, and mechanics don’t matter.
 This is about getting ideas down on paper!

 Like the Mini Lessons, you don’t need to do all the Exercises.
 Pick and choose the ones you like.
 You’ll be coming back to this unit next year so be sure to save some good ideas for later.

 To finish off Jump Start, each writer will choose a piece of writing from his or her Journal to take through the Writing Process.
 That piece of writing will be expanded, corrected, revised, and then published for an audience (probably your family!) where it will get applauded.

-Then Mom, Dad, or another mentor will carefully and thoughtfully evaluate the finished Writing Project with help from the Reports and Essays guide.
+Then Mom, Dad, or another mentor will carefully and thoughtfully evaluate the finished Writing Project with help from the Writer’s Workshop Jump Start guide.
 Kids and parents will talk together about what the writer learned and what the writer can make even better.